Tonight's Strictly Come Dancing 2021 line up, start time, dances and songs

-Strictly Come Dancing 2021 is back live on TV tonight and here's all you need to know!
+Strictly Come Dancing 2021 is back live on TV tonight with a Musicals themed special.

+It’s time to face the music and dance!
+Borehamwood meets Broadway this week as Strictly Come Dancing goes to the musicals.

+The main show will open with an incredible Cabaret-inspired routine from the professional dancers.

-Tess Daly and Claudia Winkleman present Strictly Come Dancing as the battle in the ballroom intensifies.
+Tess Daly and Claudia Winkleman welcome the celebrities back to the dancefloor, as the seven remaining couples perform a selection of routines from hit stage shows in a bid to secure their spot in the competition.

-The eight remaining couples will take to the floor as they try once again to impress the judges in the studio and the viewers at home.

-Once judges Shirley Ballas, Motsi Mabuse, Anton Du Beke and Craig Revel Horwood, have given their scores, the public will have the chance to cast their votes.
-The two couples with the lowest combined judges’ scores and viewers’ votes will have to face the dreaded dance-off on Sunday’s Results show.
+They'll be performing for regular judges Shirley Ballas, Motsi Mabuse and Anton Du Beke alongside guest judge Cynthia Erivo, standing in for Craig Revel Horwood.

-Last weekend saw Adam Peaty and Katya Jones lose their place in the dance off - who will be the next to get sent packing?
+Last weekend saw Sara Davies and Aljaž Skorjanec lose their place in the dance off - who will be the next to get sent packing?

 Tonight's Strictly Come Dancing line up